nkovacic-0/needle-sbi/README.md

 source setup.sh
 ```

-**Note**: Every time you start a new shell you have to source your virtual environment and the `setup.sh`
+**Note**: Every time you start a new shell you have to run steps 3.1 and 3.2, e.g. source your virtual environment and the `setup.sh`
 script.

 ### FAIR Universe Demo (Optional)